Discover Scarlett, a brain training app on tablet, designed by Dynseo that helps you train your memory at your own pace.

 Brainstorm

-Put the words in the right order to make up the proverb.
+Place the words in the correct order to piece the proverb together.

 Sudoku

-Fill in the grid with the numbers or shapes following the rules of classic Sudoku.
+Fill in the grid with the numbers following the rules of classic Sudoku.

 Stage 2 – Alzheimer’s